 9. Does St. John’s provide day care during the week?

-No, we do not have a day care program, but we do offer pre-school classes.
-Check this web site for more information on our Pre-School.
+No, we do not have a day care program, but we do offer preschool classes.
+For more information, click here!

 10. Can I rent the church for my private event?